giantjester/markcdickson-author.github.io/_posts/2016-05-31-hey-its-claire.markdown

 title:  “Hey.
 It’s Claire”
 date:   2016-05-31 00:00:00 0000
 categories: fiction
 excerpt: "''Yeah.
 He’ll be there,'' Claire confirmed.
-'He’s back at home and then he’ll get a cab as soon as he’s done.''

-She bristled at the lie; there were far too many questions that she didn’t want to deal with right now."
+'He’s back at home and then he’ll get a cab as soon as he’s done.''<br /><br />She bristled at the lie; there were far too many questions that she didn’t want to deal with right now."
 images:

   - url: /assets/bannerPhoto_heyItsClaire.png